Exeter-Diabetes/CPRD-Cohort-scripts/03-Treatment-response-(MASTERMIND)/README.md

 The treatment response cohort consists of all those in the diabetes cohort (n=1,138,179; see [flow diagram](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/blob/main/README.md#introduction)) who have at least one script for a glucose-lowering medication (drug classes: acarbose, DPP4-inhibitor, glinide, GLP1-receptor agonist, metformin, SGLT2-inhibitor, sulphonylurea, thiazolidinedione, or insulin).
 The index date is the drug start date of the glucose-lowering medication.
 Patients can appear in the cohort multiple times with different drug classes or if they stop and then re-start a medication.
 Scripts are processed by drug class (i.e. changes from one medication to another within the same class are ignored).
 The final dataset contains biomarker, comorbidity, sociodemographic and medication info at drug start dates, as well as 6-/12-month biomarker response.

 MASTERMIND (MRC APBI Stratification and Extreme Response Mechanism IN Diabetes) is a UK Medical Research Council funded (MR/N00633X/1 and MR/W003988/1) study consortium exploring stratified (precision) treatment in Type 2 diabetes.
 Part of this work uses the Type 2 subset of the treatment response cohort.
 Originally CPRD GOLD was used and processed as per [Rodgers et al. 2017](https://bmjopen.bmj.com/content/7/10/e017989).
 Recently we have recreated this processing pipeline in CPRD Aurum, and this directory contains the scripts used to do this.
+MASTERMIND papers based on the previous GOLD dataset can be found at the bottom of this page.

 &nbsp;